-In recognition of the problems associated with drug and alcohol abuse in society today, Milan Institute provides all students and employees with the following information:
+In recognition of the problems associated with drug and alcohol abuse in society today, Milan Institute and Milan Institute of Cosmetology provide all students and employees with the following information:

-- 1. The unlawful possession, use of distribution of illicit drugs and alcohol on school property or in connection with any school activity is strictly prohibited.
+- 1. The unlawful possession, use or distribution of illicit drugs and alcohol on school property or in connection with any school activity is strictly prohibited.
 This prohibition applies to all students and employees. - 2.
 The following legal sanctions are applicable for the unlawful possession or distribution of illicit drugs and alcohol:

 Local: Penalties vary based on the severity of the offense and the number of offenses.

 Sanctions for possession of an illegal substance for the first time could range from fines of \$40,000 and up but not limited to 40 years' imprisonment.